irods/irods/manual.rst

 Client SSL Setup
 ****************

 The client may or may not require configuration at the SSL level, but there are a few parameters that can be set via environment variables to customize the client SSL interaction if necessary.
 In many cases, if the server's certificate comes from a common CA, your system might already be configured to accept certificates from that CA, and you will not have to adjust the client configuration at all.
-For example, on an Ubuntu Precise system, the /etc/ssl/certs directory is used as a repository for system trusted certificates installed via an Ubuntu package.
+For example, on an Ubuntu12 (Precise) system, the /etc/ssl/certs directory is used as a repository for system trusted certificates installed via an Ubuntu package.
 Many of the commercial certificate vendors such as VeriSign and AddTrust have their certificates already installed.

 After setting up SSL on the server side, test SSL by using the PAM authentication (which requires an SSL connection) and running ``iinit`` with the log level set to LOG_NOTICE.
 If you see messages as follows, you need to set up trust for the server's certificate, or you need to turn off server verification.